ahn/mideaas/README.md

 ## QuickStart

-To run MIDEaaS, you need Java 7 SDK and [Maven](http://maven.apache.org/).
+To run MIDEaaS, you need Java 7 JDK and [Maven](http://maven.apache.org/).
+For all the Java features to work you need to set JAVA_HOME to point to a **JDK**, not JRE.
+Or if you use Eclipse, configure the project to use JDK ([instructions](http://stackoverflow.com/a/4440223)).

+When the prerequisites are set, do the following:

 1. Edit config file at `mideaas-app/src/main/resources/mideaas.properties` to setup the project dirs etc. See the file for more instructions.
 2. In the mideaas root folder run `mvn install`.